wadewilsones/schedulingApp/README.md

 ### Notes:

-Make sure the project has selected SDK in project settings.
+Make sure the project has jdk and javafx library selected in project settings.